pixel-05/shlk/README.md

 # QuickPortfolio

 QuickPortfolio is a simple HTML-based portfolio project designed for beginners.
 It helps users create a portfolio website within minutes by providing pre-designed components from [tailblock.cc](https://tailblock.cc/) and demonstrates how to integrate a Google Map.
 The project consists of three main pages: `main.html` for the main portfolio, `projects.html` for showcasing projects, and `contact.html` for a contact form.
+Feel free to explore, modify, and use this project to showcase your work!

 ## Table of Contents